Model Context Protocol (MCP) in Peekaboo

 Action-oriented UI tools include:

-click,scroll,type,hotkeyfor the common interaction surface.set_valuefor direct accessibility value mutation on settable fields and controls.perform_actionfor invoking a named accessibility action such asAXPress,AXShowMenu, orAXIncrement.
+click,scroll,type,press, anddragfor the common interaction surface.set_valuefor direct accessibility value mutation on settable fields and controls.actionfor invoking a named accessibility action such asAXPress,AXShowMenu, orAXIncrement.

-Call see first and pass element IDs through these tools when possible.
+Call see first and pass actionable element IDs through these tools when possible.
 Element-targeted calls preserve action-first routing; coordinate calls always use the synthetic path.
-The same action tools are available to CLI users as peekaboo set-value and peekaboo perform-action. set_value and perform_action are exposed only when their resolved input strategy enables action invocation (actionFirst or actionOnly).
+OCR-only text is semantic evidence, not an element-action target.
+The same action tools are available to CLI users as peekaboo set-value and peekaboo action. set_value and action are exposed only when their resolved input strategy enables action invocation (actionFirst or actionOnly).
 They are hidden under synthFirst or synthOnly, because these operations do not have a synthetic-input equivalent.

 Supported transports: